mklilley/flashee/README.md

 - Use the [original jsonbox](https://github.com/vasanthv/jsonbox)
 - Use [my fork of jsonbox](https://github.com/mklilley/jsonbox)

-I made [some small changes](https://github.com/vasanthv/jsonbox/compare/master...mklilley:master) to the original jsonbox whose purpose is mainly to make the data less ephemeral.
+I made [some small changes](https://github.com/vasanthv/jsonbox/compare/master...mklilley:master) to the original jsonbox whose purpose is mainly to make the data less ephemeral

 Details of how to set up a jsonbox can be found in the respective repositories.

+## Disclaimer

+I code for fun in my spare time so this is not a professional app/service.
+Please don't use this app to store sensitive information - it's not been stress tested for data security bugs.
+Data lives on your device and you can export it to a text file at any time.
+There is also a cloud storage option.
+There is no backup of the online storage - so if your data is lost due to some technical issues then it is lost forever.
+I'll do my best to keep the app/service running indefinitely, but if it starts getting abused then I might have to shut it down.